DLFMetadataAssessment/Sandbox/entries/framework.md

    * Support

    It is inevitable that once you plunge enthusiastically into metadata assessment you’ll find you need a bit of help.
 Plan ahead.
 Some tools have more extensive documentation or more active communities than others; these resources may be helpful or daunting depending on your skill level.
-For a resource that requires no metadata or technical expertise, we recommend the tool-agnostic <a href="https://www.diglib.org/dlf-metadata-support-group/">DLF Metadata Support Group</a>, which provides a friendly community on Slack that is “a place to share resources, strategies for working through some common metadata conundrums, and reassurances that you’re not the only one that has no idea how that happened.”
-Identifying resources to support your tool use before you start will provide a foundation for finding solutions when you encounter issues down the road.<a href="#footnote-2">[2]</a>
+For a resource that requires no metadata or technical expertise, we recommend the tool-agnostic <a href="https://www.diglib.org/groups/dlf-metadata-support-group/">DLF Metadata Support Group</a>, which provides a friendly community on Slack that is “a place to share resources, strategies for working through some common metadata conundrums, and reassurances that you’re not the only one that has no idea how that happened.”
+Identifying resources to support your tool use before you start will provide a foundation for finding solutions when you encounter issues down the road.</a>

 <a href="#top">Back to top</a>